 • Electric vehicle charging station (Electric Vehicle Supply Equipment) installations do not expire.

-All other elements require a proof of update prior to application submission.
+All other elements require a proof of update within the past year.

 Potential Municipal and Community Collaborators

 Staff from the planning, purchasing, building departments and a representative from your energy commission could be helpful in implementing this action.